 Bond members believe in high-quality development and are ready to be accountable to high standards.
 The Charter refers to established standards of good practice.

-The Charter was formally adopted at the Bond AGM on 23 October 2012 and replaces the original Statement of Principles which dated back to 1993.
+The Charter was formally adopted at the Bond AGM on 23 October 2012 (amended at the AGM on 20 November 2018) and replaces the original Statement of Principles which dated back to 1993.

 Our approaches to development